jsenv/jsenv-util/readme.md

 - [Advanced api](#Advanced-api)

 # Presentation

-Many jsenv packages needs the same helper functions.
-This package exports and document them.

 This repository exists mostly to work with files relative to a directory with an approach that works on windows and linux filesystems as shown in the code example below.